What is a Web Developer Portfolio?

 Essential Sections for Web Developer Portfolio (+ Examples)

-- Hero - The first thing visitors see, shaping their initial impressions of you.
+- Hero Section - The first thing people see, setting their first impression.

-- About Me - A brief introduction highlighting your background and expertise.
+- About Me - A short introduction about you and your experience.

-- Projects - Showcasing your best work with descriptions and links.
+- Projects - A showcase of your best work with descriptions and links.

-- Skills - A curated list of the technologies and tools you use.
+- Skills - A list of technologies and tools you know.

-- Contact - Making it easy for people to reach out.
+- Contact - A way for people to reach out to you, through email or your socials.

 1. Navigation Menu